Headscratchers: Doctor Who 2013 CS "The Time of the Doctor"

 - There have been a few times the Doctor has been in the hands of humans who didn't know he was an alien and they noticed nothing odd.
 The Third Doctor, in his first adventure, passes out and awakens in a hospital; he's wearing a gown, so some human must have undressed him.
 The Seventh Doctor also died on a human operating table and was sent to the morgue wearing nothing but a shroud.
 All in all it seems that Time Lords look human all over.

-- There's one scene with Twelve when a companion (sorry, this troper has forgotten exactly who) tells him 'You look human' and he says 'No, you look like a Time Lord'.
+- There's one scene with Twelve when a companion (not sure exactly who) tells him 'You look human' and he says 'No, you look like a Time Lord'.
 From that, I took it to mean that they have the same outward appearance as us (and perhaps we were descended from the Time Lords), and I imagine that means when they're naked too.
 And it seemed that Clara's gran wasn't shy about getting a good look!

 Sending a message everyone can decipher